federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V3.md

 	- '_element_index' attribute is removed.
 	- Exposes 'id' attribute from exploded resources{} list.
 	- ListBuilder transformer recreates resources{} list containing stream 1 attributes that were previously exploded and new attributes.
-	- Stream 1 is sent to FEATURE_MERGER_1 transformer.
+	- Data stream 1 is sent to FEATURE_MERGER_1 transformer.
-  - Stream 2 retains all attributes except resources{} list attribute.
+  - Data stream 2 retains all attributes except resources{} list attribute.
-    -  Stream 2 sent to FEATURE_MERGER_1 transformer.
+    -  Data stream 2 sent to FEATURE_MERGER_1 transformer.
-- Streams 1 & 2 are joined on the _uuid attribute.
+- Data streams 1 & 2 are joined on the _uuid attribute.
 - The data stream is again split into two:
-  - Stream 3 retains only the _uuid and resources{} list.
+  - Data stream 3 retains only the _uuid and resources{} list.
     - resources{} list is exploded into individual attributes.
 	- The AttributeFilter transformer splits Stream 3 into three data streams:
-	  - Stream 3a includes all resource data with 'WMS' as the format value and splits them to two AttributeCreator transformers.
+	  - Data stream 3a includes all resource data with 'WMS' as the format value and splits them to two AttributeCreator transformers.
 	    - AttributeCreator_3 creates French attribute values, overriding previously created definitions:
 		  - 'xlink_role' with the value of 'urn:xml:lang:fra-CAN'
 		  - 'transfer_option_description_language_other_lang' with the value of 'fra'